astooke/gtimer/docs/source/pages/loops.rst

 .. literalinclude:: /examples/loop_result_1.txt

 Setting the ``unique`` flag of a stamp to ``False`` allows it to accumulate time at every iteration.
 Use of the ``unique`` flag also allows times from disjoint segments of code to be assigned to the same stamp name.
-(In general, enforcing uniqueness helps prevent accidental mishandling of measurements--gtimer uses the names of stamps and timers as identifiers.)
+(In general, enforcing uniqueness helps prevent accidental mishandling of measurements--G-Timer uses the names of stamps and timers as identifiers.)

 Timed For